omeka/Documentation/source/Reference/libraries/globals/latest_omeka_version.rst

 .. php:function:: latest_omeka_version()

-    Return the latest available version of Omeka by accessing the appropriate URI on omeka.org.
+    Get the latest available version of Omeka.

     :returns: string|false The latest available version of Omeka, or false if the request failed for some reason.